candytale55/web-dev-fundamentals-archive/2025/JS/build-a-calorie-counter/README.md

 - Log exercise to subtract burned calories
 - Calculate remaining calories dynamically
 - Clear button to reset all input fields
+- Dynamic message display for calorie surplus or deficit

 ## Setup Instructions

 1. Download or clone this repository.
-2. Open the `index.html` file in a web browser.
+2. Open the `index.html` file in a modern web browser.

 ## How to Use It

-- Enter your daily calorie budget in the input field.
+- Enter your daily calorie budget.
-- Use the dropdown to choose a category (meal or exercise), then click **"Add Entry"** to input calorie values.
+- Use the dropdown to select a category (meal or exercise), then click **"Add Entry"**.
+- Input item names and their calorie values.
-- Click **"Calculate Remaining Calories"** to view a summary.
+- Click **"Calculate Remaining Calories"** to view a summary of your intake vs. budget.
-- If needed, click **"Clear"** to start over.
+- Use **"Clear"** to reset the form and start over.

 ## Project Status

-✅ Completed for personal learning, based on the [FreeCodeCamp Calorie Counter workshop](https://www.freecodecamp.org/learn/full-stack-developer/workshop-calorie-counter/).
+✅ Completed for personal learning and reference, based on the [FreeCodeCamp Calorie Counter workshop](https://www.freecodecamp.org/learn/full-stack-developer/workshop-calorie-counter/).

 ## Screenshots